 Pay Less, Get More

-What It Costs (No Surprises)
+What One Lawyer Costs (No Surprises)

 To put this in perspective: a traditional two-attorney contested divorce in Washington State routinely costs each party $15,000 or more (uncontested, more likely $7,000 each side), and that is before any trial (costing an additional $12,000 per person per day).
 One Lawyer provides full professional representation for both of you at a fraction of that cost.
 You also receive privacy, better court orders that you've agreed to, and the option for more creative and tailored results than from outcomes imposed by a process almost entirely beyond your control.
 Only one of you with a lawyer is unfair to the other, and the cost is similar to that of One Lawyer.
 Being your own lawyer is very risky, and you can make errors more expensive than several lawyers would cost.